strigo/wryte/README.md

 * `pygogo` is nice but (like structlog) is too low-level for prodiving a standardized logging methodology.
 * `logbook` is extremely configurable, but again, not simple enough for standardization.

-## Goal

 Just to clarify, the aforementioned logging libraries are awesome, and can provide for anyone (certainly much better than `wryte` would for complex scenarios).
-While I would happily use any of them, they are build to let people "do whatever the hell they want".
-From my POV, they're missing three main attributes:
+While I would happily use any of them, they are built to let people "do whatever the hell they want".
+From my POV, they're missing three things:

-* Easily configurable via ENV VARS for both formatting and shipping.
+* Being easily configurable via ENV VARS for both formatting and shipping.
-* Provide sane defaults for formatting (JSON to aggregate, readable for console).
+* Sane defaults(!) for formatting (JSON to aggregate, readable for console), no bullshit.
-* Simplify handler configuration - i.e. most Python loggers provide very robust formatting configuration, while relatively neglecting handler ease-of-use (even `logbook`, which provides configurable 3rd party handlers don't have sane defaults.)
+* Simplifying handler configuration - i.e. most Python loggers provide very robust formatting configuration, while relatively neglecting handler ease-of-use (even `logbook`, which provides configurable 3rd party handlers doesn't have sane defaults.)

-To sum up, what I would EVENTUALLY (it may take time) like to provide the user is with the following workflow (e.g.):
+To sum up, what I would EVENTUALLY (it may take time) like to provide the user with is the following workflow (e.g.):

 ```
 export WRYTE_logger_name_ENDPOINT_TYPE=elasticsearch